 Traffic-Related Air Pollution and Children’s Health

-Hypertensive disorders of pregnancy complicate up to 10% of pregnancies worldwide and are a leading cause of maternal and fetal morbidity and mortality.
-These disorders are defined by hypertension (> 140/90 mmHg), usually during the second half of pregnancy, and range in severity from hypertension alone to multi-organ dysfunction and seizures in the mother.
-Of direct relevance to children’s health, infants born to mothers with hypertension during pregnancy are at higher risk for preterm delivery, low birthweight, being small for gestational age at birth, and an array of prematurity-related neonatal diseases.
-Although associations between traffic-related air pollution exposure and adverse cardiovascular outcomes in susceptible sub-populations are less studied, there is a growing body of evidence suggesting that traffic-related air pollution may adversely impact maternal blood pressure, ultimately leading to increased risk for adverse health outcomes in the infant.
+Hypertensive disorders of pregnancy complicate more than 10% of pregnancies worldwide and are a leading cause of maternal and fetal morbidity and mortality.
+These disorders are defined by hypertension (blood pressure > 140/90 mmHg), usually during the second half of pregnancy, and range in severity from hypertension alone to multi-organ dysfunction and seizures in the mother.
+Infants born to mothers with hypertension during pregnancy are at higher risk for preterm delivery, low birthweight, being small for gestational age at birth, and an array of prematurity-related neonatal disease that can have long-term effects.

-- Protocol for ongoing systemic review (June 2016)
+- Protocol for ongoing systematic review (June 2016)